QubesOS/qubes-doc/external/configuration-guides/vpn.md

        sudo mkdir /rw/config/vpn

-   Copy your VPN config files to `/rw/config/vpn`.
+   Copy your VPN configuration files to `/rw/config/vpn`.
-   Your VPN config file should be named `openvpn-client.ovpn`) so you can use the scripts below as is without modification.
+   Your VPN config file should be named `openvpn-client.ovpn` so you can use the scripts below as is without modification.
 Otherwise you would have to replace the file name.
-   `openvpn-client.ovpn` contents:

-      * Files accompanying the main config such as `*.crt` and `*.pem` should also go to `/rw/config/vpn` folder.
+Files accompanying the main config such as `*.crt` and `*.pem` should also be placed in the `/rw/config/vpn` folder.

+   Check or modify configuration file contents using a text editor:

+       sudo gedit /rw/config/vpn/openvpn-client.ovpn

-      * Files referenced in `openvpn-client.ovpn` should not use absolute paths such as `/etc/...`.
+   Files referenced in `openvpn-client.ovpn` should not use absolute paths such as `/etc/...`.

-   The VPN scripts here are intended to work with commonly used `tun` interfaces, whereas `tap` mode is untested.
-   Also, the config should route all traffic through your VPN's interface after a connection is created; For OpenVPN the directive for this is `redirect-gateway def1`.
+   The config should route all traffic through your VPN's interface after a connection is created; For OpenVPN the directive for this is `redirect-gateway def1`.

-       sudo nano /rw/config/vpn/openvpn-client.ovpn

    Make sure it already includes or add:

        redirect-gateway def1

-   The VPN client may not be able to prompt you for credentials when connecting to the server.
+   The VPN client may not be able to prompt you for credentials when connecting to the server, so we'll add a reference to a file containing the VPN username and password.
-   Create a file in the `/rw/config/vpn` folder with your credentials and using a directive.
-   For example for OpenVPN, add:
+   For example for OpenVPN, add or modify `auth-user-pass` like so:

        auth-user-pass pass.txt

-   Save file `/rw/config/vpn/openvpn-client.ovpn`.
+   Save the `/rw/config/vpn/openvpn-client.ovpn` file.

-   Make sure a `/rw/config/vpn/pass.txt` file actually exists.
+   Now make sure a `/rw/config/vpn/pass.txt` file actually exists.

-       sudo nano /rw/config/vpn/pass.txt
+       sudo gedit /rw/config/vpn/pass.txt

    Add: